Francis Grose (British Army officer): New South Wales

 During his tenure, the Spanish expedition led by Alexando Malaspina visited the colony, 11 March to 11 April 1793.

-Return to England

-After leaving New South Wales, Grose filled various posts in the army.
-In 1798, he was on the staff in Ireland.
-In 1805, he was at Gibraltar where he was promoted to major-general.
-He was again on the staff in Ireland in 1809.
-He was promoted to lieutenant-general.

 Final years and death

 Grose's first wife died 12 January 1813.
 On 28 March 1814, he married Elizabeth, widow of William Paterson.
 A month later, on 8 May 1814, he died in Croydon, Surrey, England.
 His burial record shows that he was 56 years old at time of burial.
 Elizabeth died in Liverpool, England on 14 May 1839.
 The Grose Valley, one of the most spectacular regions in the Blue Mountains on the edge of Sydney, is named after Francis Grose.